Health-promoting school and recreational activities

 A presentation on health-promoting school work was given at the end of 2022, with over 70% of primary schools now being health-promoting.
 The proportion of preschools is somewhat lower.
 A prevention plan based on the prevention and Public Health Policy is being developed.
 The bike project, courses organized by MÚÚ in spring 2023, and safety protocols for bike trips have been added to safety procedures in recreation center children's activities.
 A sleep study involving one primary school that delayed the start of the school day for upper primary school to 9:10am and a control school with and without instructions was completed.
 Results have been presented, and a task force has been set up to ensure all schools delay the start of the school day for adolescents by fall 2024.
 An employee was hired to educate and implement joy, happiness, and optimism across numerous workplaces.
 The project is officially completed.
 There are plans to connect the workplaces that participated in the project.

-January 2023 A presentation on health-promoting school activities was conducted at a primary school principals' meeting on October 4, 2022.
+January 2023 A presentation on health-promoting schooling was held at the primary school principals’ meeting on October 4, 2022.
 Over 70% of primary schools are defined as health-promoting, and efforts are underway to increase the proportion of health-promoting preschools.

 January 2022 New implementation plan developed, approved, and launched.
 This is an ongoing project that will be in progress from 2022 to 2024.
 To monitor progress, a status assessment is made twice a year, at the end of the year and at the end of June.